samstokes/samstokes.github.io/source/_posts/2016-07-11-move-fast-with-confidence.markdown

 These sorts of statements often come up when discussing schedule or scope.
 They [frame](https://en.wikipedia.org/wiki/Framing_effect_(psychology)) the decision being made as a choice between two approaches: you can do it *fast* or do it *well*, but not both.

 I believe that "speed vs quality" is a false choice.
 Each time we naïvely frame a decision this way, we do a disservice to ourselves and to our users.
+Sometimes the best way to run fast is to be confident in your footing.

 <!-- more -->